 Historical Sales-Based Forecasting

-This method uses past sales data to predict future demand.
-It works well for businesses with stable sales patterns.
+This method uses past sales data to estimate future demand.
+It works best for businesses with stable and predictable sales patterns.

-For example, if a product sells 100 units monthly, future orders can follow that trend.
-Adjustments account for known events or promotions.
+For example, if a product consistently sells 100 units per month, future orders can follow a similar pattern with slight adjustments.

 Trend and Seasonal Forecasting